QuantiusBenignus/BlahST/README.md

 _The above video (unmute please) demonstrates the use of blooper, modified from wsi to transcribe in a loop, until the user terminates speech input with a longer pause (~3sec as preset).
 With the use of xdotool (or ydotool for Wayland users), text is pasted automatically on any pause (or on hotkey interuption).
 For the video above, the speech is generated with a synthetic voice and collected by the microphone.
 This allows me to edit the text concurrently (multitaskers, don't try this at home:).
 At the end, the top-bar microphone icon should disappear, indicating program exit.
 It does not happen in the video because the screencast utility has a claim on the icon too._

 ### Principle of Operation (_the best UI is no UI at all._)
 The idea with BlahST is to be the UI-free software equivalent of a Mongol raid; short and powerfull burst of CPU/GPU action and then it is completely gone, with only textual traces in the clipboard and relative desktop peace.
-Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard (unless you pass it by an AI before that).
+Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp [[server]](./API_TRANSCRIBE.md) which dumps transcribed text into the clipboard (unless you pass it by a local LLM before that).
 An universal approach that should work in most Linux desktop environments and distributions.

 The work is done by one of the scripts:
 - *wsi* for general speech input,
 - *wsiml* for multilingual users,
 - *wsiAI* for users who want to also speak with a local large language model using llama.cpp or a llamafile.

 Speech recognition is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN or localhost.
 Alternativelly, you can choose to simply download and use an actually portable executable (with an embedded whisper model) [whisperfile](https://huggingface.co/Mozilla/whisperfile/tree/main), now part of the [llamafile](https://github.com/Mozilla-Ocho/llamafile) repository.